 - Or is the diet actually supposed to clear out built up chemicals?

 I just want to get it straight now: our organs are already able to detoxify most of what comes at them.
 Inflammatory triggers are managed by an immune protocol; most foreign chemicals are processed and cleared; heavy metals are chelated and excreted; your body even has a systematic way to get rid of infectious pathogens, mold, and parasites.

 If your body has such a specific, coordinated, and universal detoxification system, why then would you just pick any random detox plan that claims to melt the weight and beat fatigue?

-Health issues arise when foreign substances come in faster than your body is able to get rid of them.
+Health issues arise when harmful, foreign substances come in faster than your body can get rid of them.
 They stress the organ that they accumulate in.
-The stress from one overwhelmed system spills out into other body functions, which over the long run leaves you with pernicious inflammation and difficult-to-track-down symptoms.
+That stress in one overwhelmed system spills out into other body functions.
+Over the long run, you’re left with pernicious inflammation and difficult-to-track-down symptoms.

 How Does Your Body Detox?

-Let’s start with a brief intro to how your body processes things, literally almost everything.
+Let’s start with a brief intro to how your body processes things.

 Imagine taking a pill, almost any pill will do.
-First, it’s broken down in your stomach and transported through your intestines to your liver.
-The way your intestine cells absorb or ignore the pill’s contents is the first step of clearing a foreign substance.
+First, it’s broken down in your stomach and transported through your gut to your liver.
+The way your intestine cells absorb or ignore the contents is the first step of clearing a foreign substance.

 Once it gets to the liver, here’s where classical detoxification occurs.

-Some of the drug evades the liver’s catch and ends up circulating in the blood.
-Whatremains (and what keeps on coming in from your blood) gets processed in three phases:
+Some of the drug evades the liver’s catch and ends up circulating in the blood ー that’s what you want for a supplement, prescribed drug, or other bioactive.
+What remains (and what keeps on coming in from your blood) gets processed in three phases: